 - Collect Adverse Event information

+- Record changes in medical condition or concomitant medication

 - Collect device deficiency information

-- Record changes in medical condition or concomitant medication
+- Biomicroscopy

-The investigator may perform additional procedures for proper diagnosis and treatment of the subject according to Table 3-1.
+The investigator may perform additional procedures for proper diagnosis and treatment of the subject according to Table 3-1 or at their discretion.
 The investigator must document this information in the subject's case history source documents.

-If during an Unscheduled Visit the subject is discontinuing the IP or discontinuing from the study, the investigator must conduct Exit procedures according to Table 3-1 Schedule of Study Procedures and Assessments and Section 10.4.3, as possible.
+If during an Unscheduled Visit the subject is discontinuing the IP or discontinuing from the study, the investigator must conduct Exit procedures according to Table 3-1 Schedule of Study Procedures and Assessments, as possible.